mttwdevelops/Data_Breach_Analysis/readme.md

 1. You don't need to sign up for many services, especially retail.
 They often are just not worth the security risk and are just ads in your email.
 The data they collect as well makes them prime targets for breaches.
 2. Cash is king.
 Banks and credit cards generate a lot of metadata that can be traced, and this is prime for ads.
 These entities socially engineer you to make purchasing decisions through bonus-point and cash-back deals.
 And forget about online investment websites, [brokers sell data about your trades](https://dailycaller.com/2021/02/02/robinhood-hedge-funds-citadel-order-flows-gamestop-stock-market/).
 3. Be skeptical of any email you recieve.
 Links, attached files, and even the account they are contacting you with can be compromised.
 4. Rid yourself of any social media at all.
 These webs of social connection can be used to link others to yourself, and that can make you prime for spear-phishing attacks.
+Another option is to falsify as much information as possible.
+Where you live, your check-ins, any of that can be spoofed, but that only goes so far.
+If you say you live in Georgia, but all of your publically-viewable friends live in California, then that kinda goes moot...
 5. Analog just works.
 Avoid "smart" products such as appliances, as they also collect massive amounts of data on your home and activities, with or without your full consent.
 6. For those that don't know already, use a VPN to tunnel network activity, and don't forget about the adblock.
+7. If you **really** want to get serious about privacy, then I encourage you to read [this](https://inteltechniques.com/book7.html) book.
+Steps include and range from switching to GNU/Linux for your computer OS, buying a Google Pixel 4a in cash and then flashing a new OS without Google services, and then goes all the way to changing your address and driver's license state to South Dakota and living as a nomad.
+Not everyone will do this but typically chapters 1-3 are for the better and anything further is if you are ***almost*** Edward Snowden.